AmbireTech/adex-protocol/README.md

 ## Intro

-AdEx is an open, trust-minimized protocol & stack for digital advertising that reduces ad fraud, malvertising and protects user privacy.
+AdEx is an open, trust-minimized protocol & stack for digital advertising that reduces ad fraud & malvertising and protects user privacy.
 It originated in 2017 as a decentralized ad exchange for digital advertising, and later evolved into the full-stack solution it is today.

 The AdEx protocol facilitates trading of advertising space/time, as well as the subsequent verification and proof that it actually occurred.
 Essentially, it covers all interactions between publishers, advertisers and end users.
 The protocol combines traditional peer-to-peer technology, cryptography and blockchain.

 The rationale for creating the AdEx protocol is to create an open-source, transparent and fraud-proof replacement to the existing stack.
 In a way, AdEx's mission is to create a new standard in digital advertising: by introducing real-time tracking and reporting directly accessible to each advertiser and publisher, and dropping the need for most intermediaries, we dramatically reduce the ability for any side to report wrong data to others for their own financial gain.
 For more information about our rationale, see the [Benefits overview](https://github.com/AdExNetwork/adex-protocol/blob/master/BENEFITS.md).

 The AdEx protocol is designed to be completely invisible to end users, while improving their internet browsing experience (generally encouraging quality ads and unobtrusive experience).

+AdEx heavily leverages [smart accounts (a.k.a. account abstraction)](https://www.ambire.com) through the Ambire SDK, in order to ensure that publishers and advertisers can be easily onboarded into Web3 without previously having cryptocurrency for gas payments.

 This document assumes basic familiarity with computer science, blockchain and adtech.